Kmorro01/Kind-Financial---Agrisoft/README.md

 *  Quadrant,
 *  Guidepoint,
 *  Unicorn Bay

-* What domain of the financial industry is the company in?
-Payments/Billing
-Lending
-Regulation Technology (RegTech)
-Enterprise Solutions
 ---

 ### Kind Financial offers many domain in the financial industry to include,